 Mary Massery, PT, DPT, DSc

-Mary’s DSc research was conducted under the guidance of world renowned PT researcher, Dr. Paul Hodges, (Director of the NHMRC Centre for Clinical Research at the University of Queensland in Brisbane, Australia), as well as Dr. Victoria Moerchen (Director of the NHMRC Centre for Clinical Research at the University of Queensland in Brisbane, Australia), as well as Dr. Victoria Moerchen (University of Wisconsin, Milwaukee, WI), and Dr. Marshall Hagins (Long Island University, NY, NY).
+Mary’s DSc research was conducted under the guidance of world renowned PT researcher, Dr. Paul Hodges, (Director of the NHMRC Centre for Clinical Research at the University of Queensland in Brisbane, Australia), as well as Dr. Victoria Moerchen (Director of the NHMRC Centre for Clinical Research at the University of Queensland in Brisbane, Australia), as well as Dr. Victoria Moerchen (University of Wisconsin, Milwaukee, WI), and Dr. Marshall Hagins (Emeritus Professor, Long Island University, NY, NY).
 The aim of Mary’s research was to establish a link between the glottis (upper airway) and postural stability (balance) and was published in the Journal of Applied Physiology.

 Clinically, Mary is known for her multi-system approach to analyzing motor dysfunction; recognizing the interactions between the cardiovascular-pulmonary, musculoskeletal, neuromuscular, integumentary and internal organ systems, and determining which system is the primary deterrent to optimal motor function and which system is likely a consequence of those interactions.
-This is the primary message of her continuing education courses.
+This is the primary message of her continuing education presentations and patient consultations.

 Dr. Massery has received the American Physical Therapy Association’s highest clinical award, The Florence Kendall Practice Award, honoring one’s “outstanding and enduring contributions to the practice of physical therapy” and the honorary Linda Crane Memorial Lecture as well as being honored as Outstanding Alumnus of the Year by each of her 3 universities.

-Mary has delivered keynote/major addresses on topics such as cystic fibrosis and posture, neuropulmonary deficits, pectus excavatum (chest deformities), and connections between posture & breathing for
+Dr. Massery has delivered keynote and major addresses on topics such as cystic fibrosis & posture, neuropulmonary deficits, pectus excavatum (chest deformities), and the connections between posture & breathing for:

-- the Royal Society of Medicine in London
+- The Royal Society of Medicine in London, England

-- the Australian & New Zealand Spinal Cord Injury Conference in Brisbane
+- The Australian & New Zealand Spinal Cord Injury Conference in Brisbane, Australia

-- the Irish Society of Chartered Physiotherapists Meeting in Galway
+- The Irish Society of Chartered Physiotherapists Meeting in Galway, Ireland

-- as well as more than 100 presentations for the American Physical Therapy Association (APTA).
+- as well as more than 100 presentations for the American Physical Therapy Association across the USA.